mid2SUPAERO/POD-K_v1-CHANDRE/README.md

 1. Files: One can find attached both the EXCEL and the images.
 The EXCEL file is used to campare the results between the POD and the original code.

+2. Presentation: the support for the presentation can be found inside.

-2. Report: The document where the internship's results are explained is attached.
+3. Report: The document where the internship's results are explained is attached.

 ### Conclusions